Weibu001124/Modeling-Operator-Subtree-Relations-By-Deep-Learning-Genetic-Programming/README.md

-# OSDGP

-**Modeling Operator/Subtree Relations Using Deep Learning in Genetic Programming for Symbolic Regression**
+# OSDGP: Modeling Operator/Subtree Relations Using Deep Learning in Genetic Programming

 OSDGP is a deep learning-guided genetic programming framework for symbolic regression.
 It models operator/subtree relations to guide donor subtree selection during crossover.